 Previously Sinclair co-founded and managed Architecture for Humanity, which designed and built schools, health clinics, resilient housing and developed long term sustainable reconstruction programs.
 He also has managed philanthropic programs for Angelina Jolie and Brad Pitt and ran a for purpose design firm that responds to communities in conflict.
 In 2017 he designed and built schools for 4500 children in Jordan.

 He is a strong advocate in the power of design as a catalyst for social and economic change.
 Sinclair compiled a number of best selling books, is a visiting professor to a number of universities and holds an honorary doctorate of Architecture.
-Sinclair was a Senior Fellow of the Design Futures Council, an advisor at USAID and a Young Global Leader of the World Economic Forum.
-As recipient of many awards, Sinclair won the TED prize, the National Design Award and a runner-up for UK Designer of the Year.
+Sinclair was a Senior Fellow of the Design Futures Council, an advisor under President Obama at USAID and a Young Global Leader of the World Economic Forum.
+Sinclair won the TED prize, the National Design Award and a runner-up for UK Designer of the Year.

 He is based in Sausalito, California and still gives a damn.